 Key Stages of Software Development

-Bring your software projects to success following the main stages of the software development process – from planning and requirements gathering to testing and deployment.
+Bring your software projects to success at every stage – from planning and collecting requirements to testing and implementation.

 What is a software development process?